eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

 </table>

 The `/subscriptions` endpoint can be called with `GET`, `POST`, `PUT` and `DELETE`.
-More information, and examples, on the `/subscriptions` API can be found [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown/subscription-API.md).
+More information, and examples, on the `/subscriptions` API can be found in the [Eiffel Intelligence back-end documentation](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown/subscription-API.md).

 A `POST` request with subscriptions in a file may look as the following example.

     curl -X POST -d @file_containing_list_of_json_objects -H "Content-Type: application/json" \
         http://localhost:8080/subscriptions?backendurl="http://127.0.0.1:8090/"

-Here is an example using this endpoint and the result it gives in case we have the templated subscriptions added.
+Here is an example using this endpoint and the result it gives if template subscriptions exists.
 The `backendurl` parameters is passed in to use a specified instance instead of the default back-end instance.

     curl -X GET http://localhost:8080/subscriptions?backendurl="http://127.0.0.1:8090/"

 The back-end used is running on localhost and port 8080.
-EI front-end forwards the request to 127.0.0.1 and port 8090 as requested in the query parameters and the result is as follows:
+EI front-end forwards the request to 127.0.0.1 and port 8090 as requested in the query parameters and the result is a list of existing subscriptions:

     [
         {